rnielikki/Patapon-Info/pac/_build/md/setunitctrltimingscript_int.md

 # setUnitCtrlTimingScript_Int

-Calls an script when an unit is killed.
-Though, [setDeathCall](./setdeathcall.md) is preferred for most cases.
+Calls an script when an unit is just killed (and was not deleted yet).

+If things must be happened after object is completely deleted, use [setDeathCall](./setdeathcall.md).

 The address tends to start with [getEthnicID](./getethnicid.md) and compare the values.